-51. Forwarding of documents received after close of the poll - Where -
+51. Forwarding of documents received after close of the poll - Where - poll, or

-. (a) any voting documents are received by the returning officer after the close of the poll, or the returning officer is to put them in a separate packet, seal it up, and endorse and forward it to the chairman of the corporation.
+. (a) any voting documents are received by the returning officer after the close of the ballot papers to be issued, the returning officer is to put them in a separate packet, seal it up, and endorse and forward it to the chairman of the corporation.